ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Again, as with any shoes, it’s always smart to try them on before you buy them.

-Is the Nike Metcon 8 Worth It?
+Are The Nike Metcon 8 Worth It?

 I think the Metcon 8s are a good pick.
 However, if you already own the Metcon 7 you are definitely not missing much at all.